A Universal Compression Algorithm for Deep Neural Networks

 Speakers, Panelists and Moderators

-WOJCIECH SAMEKHead of the Machine Learning GroupFraunhofer Heinrich Hertz InstituteWojciech Samek founded and is heading the Machine Learning Group at Fraunhofer Heinrich Hertz Institute since 2014.
+WOJCIECH SAMEKHead of the Machine Learning GroupFraunhofer Heinrich Hertz InstituteWojciech Samek is head of the Department of Artificial Intelligence at Fraunhofer Heinrich Hertz Institute (HHI), Berlin, Germany.
 He studied computer science at Humboldt University of Berlin, Heriot-Watt University and University of Edinburgh from 2004 to 2010 and received the Dr. rer. nat. degree with distinction (summa cum laude) from the Technical University of Berlin in 2014.
-In 2009 he was visiting researcher at NASA Ames Research Center, Mountain View, CA, and in 2012 and 2013 he had several short-term research stays at ATR International, Kyoto, Japan.
-He was awarded scholarships from the European Union's Erasmus Mundus programme, the Studienstiftung des deutschen Volkes and the DFG Research Training Group GRK 1589/1.
-He is PI at the Berlin Institute for the Foundation of Learning and Data (BIFOLD), member of the European Lab for Learning and Intelligent Systems (ELLIS) and associated faculty at the DFG graduate school BIOQIC.
-Furthermore, he is an editorial board member of Digital Signal Processing, PLOS ONE and IEEE Transactions on Neural Networks and Learning Systems and an elected member of the IEEE MLSP Technical Committee.
-He is part of various international standardization initiatives, including the MPEG AHG on Compression of Neural Networks for Multimedia Content Description and Analysis, and was organizer of special sessions, workshops and tutorials at top-tier machine learning and signal processing conferences (NIPS, ICML, CVPR, ICASSP, MICCAI), has received multiple best paper awards, and has authored more than 100 journal and conference papers, predominantly in the areas deep learning, interpretable machine learning, neural network compression and federated learning.
+During his studies he was awarded scholarships from the German Academic Scholarship Foundation and the DFG Research Training Group GRK 1589/1, and was a visiting researcher at NASA Ames Research Center, Mountain View, USA.
+After his PhD he founded the Machine Learning Group at Fraunhofer HHI, which he has directed until 2020.
+Dr. Samek is PI at the Berlin Institute for the Foundation of Learning and Data (BIFOLD), member of the European Lab for Learning and Intelligent Systems (ELLIS) and associated faculty at the DFG graduate school BIOQIC.
+Furthermore, he is an editorial board member of Digital Signal Processing, PLoS ONE and IEEE TNNLS and an elected member of the IEEE MLSP Technical Committee.
+He is recipient of multiple best paper awards, including the 2020 Pattern Recognition Best Paper Award, is part of the MPEG-7 Part 17 standardization, and was organizer of special sessions, workshops and tutorials on topics such as explainable AI and federated learning at top-tier machine learning and signal processing conferences.
+He has co-authored more than 100 peer-reviewed journal and conference papers, predominantly in the areas deep learning, explainable AI, neural network compression, and federated learning.